Mark these top sites to see when you only have 2 days to visit the city

 In Piazza San Lorenzo, you can either do a quick visit into the San Lorenzo Church, the church with its unfinished facade where the Medici family worshipped, or into the quite majestic Medici Chapels, final resting place for the Medici dynasty where you'll find beautiful marble statues by Michelangelo in the New Sacristy.

 Often also on everyone's list, the Accademia Gallery houses Michelangelo's original marble statue called David, standing tall at its center.
-You'll have seen a copy of it in front of Palazzo Vecchio by now.
+You'll have seen a copy of it in front of Palazzo Vecchio by now but seeing the original is a whole different ballgame.
+If you have at least an hour to spare, I would suggest visiting inside (pre-book tickets ahead of time).

-If you want to enjoy a marvelous view over the city at sunset, we recommend heading to Piazzale Michelangelo, a square overlooking the city from the first hill in the Oltrarno.
-You'll enjoy viewing and identifying all of the places you've visited all over Florence in just 2 days!!
+To end your second day, I recommend heading to Piazzale Michelangelo, a square overlooking the city from the first hill in the Oltrarno where you can enjoy a marvelous view of the city at sunset!
+You'll enjoy viewing and identifying all of the places you've visited all over Florence in the last 48 hours!

-All of the above can be visited in 2 days if you generally visit the city from the outside.
-If you have an extra day or two, you can always take more time to visit the above areas, churches and monuments!!
+Remember, I said all of the above places can be "visited" in 2 days if you walk around and admire then from the outside.
+If you have an extra day or two, you can take more time and visit the inside of the churches and museums I've listed above as the main sights to see in Florence.

-There is so much to see in Florence but no matter how limited your time is, we hope this itinerary helps guide you in organizing your visit!
+There is so much to see in Florence and no matter how limited your time is, I hope this 48 hour itinerary in Florence helps guide you during your time in Florence.